top of page

 And because the work of designers is often so little understood, I should add they did more than point to an illustrator in a catalogue somewhere and say “that one”.

 Kirby had by 1983 already had a long career.
 He started out on film posters in the early 50s and as the market for illustrated film posters dried up in the 80s moved into book covers.
-His real name was actually not really Josh but Ronald; his art school classmates had awarded him the nickname ‘Joshua’ in recognition of his Old-Master-esque technical skill in painting, likening him to Joshua Reynolds.
+His real name was actually not really Josh at all, it was Ronald; his art school classmates had awarded him the nickname ‘Joshua’ in recognition of his Old-Master-esque technical skill in painting, likening him to Joshua Reynolds.

 So the style with which Discworld fans are most familiar was by no means his only style, or even one that quite existed before the commission.
 Some examples of his pre-Discworld work show he was quite capable to many varied styles and tones: